How to Save Money on Your Rental

 Negotiate the Price

-Re-read the description to be sure the rental home has everything required.
-If it is lacking, the property management company may know of similar homes that suit your style and budget..
+Re-read the description to be sure the vacation rental has everything that you need.
+If lacking, the home management company may know of similar properties that suit your style and budget..

 Some property owners will negotiate rates, and some will not.
-If the price isn't negotiable, the number of nights might be.
-Off-peak weeks will probably be negotiable more often than peak-season..
+If they are unwilling to budge on a highly-desirable trip, try asking for an extra night.
+Off-peak weeks will be negotiable more frequently than peak-season..

 - Power bills